tessercat/daoistic-book/daodejing/80/english.md

 A small town, a few people.

-Give them tools that do the work of ten, but they won't use them.
+Order them to produce ten times more, but they'll just ignore you.

 Threaten them with consequences, but they're civilized.